Fifth Contemporary Drug Problems Conference

 Conference dates, venue and accommodation

 The conference will be held from the 4th to the 6th September, 2019 at the Monash University Prato Centre in Prato, Italy, near Florence.
-Advice on travelling to Prato is available here, general information on Prato is available here and information on accommodation is available here.
+Advice on travelling to Prato is available here, information on private airport transfers is available here, general information on Prato is available here and information on accommodation is available here.
 Please book directly with the accommodation provider and mention that you are attending a conference at the Prato Centre.
 Sarah Gore (firstname.lastname@example.org), the Monash Prato Events Officer, can offer further advice on accommodation options but is unable to place individual bookings.
 The conference dinner will be held on Thursday 5 September at the Fondazione Conservatorio San Niccolò di Prato, a monastic complex built in the 14th century.
 Dinner tickets can be purchased when registering for the conference.

 |Early bird rate*